valerio65xz/OrderManager/README.md

 # Docs 📚

-You can find the detailed documentation in `Documentation.pdf` and the OpenAPI 3.0 Docs at `http://localhost:9001/swagger-ui/index.html`.
+You can find the detailed documentation in `Docs.pdf` and the OpenAPI 3.0 Docs at `http://localhost:9001/swagger-ui/index.html`.